 - Burrow Brother’s Carpets

-These and other industries hired green and unskilled labour – men, women and boys, to perform jobs that were dangerous.
+These and other industries hired green and unskilled labour – men, women and boys, to perform dangerous jobs.
 They were trained but little, and then let loose – working for long hours for extraordinarily little pay.
 Without guilds to maintain some standard in training and with machinery that was unprotected and unforgiving, accidents were waiting to happen every time a worker showed up for work.

 Organizing the Workers

 The only response workers could and did give was to create and join unions.
 In Guelph, they were at first exceedingly rare.
-None, except the Knights of Labor, addressed women’s work.
-Women were merely temporary.
+None, except the American organization, the Knights of Labor, addressed women’s work.
+Women were regarded as being merely temporary employees.

 This was not the only argument raised in favour of ignoring the plight of women workers.
-“If men received a living wage, factories would never hire women.”
-Or at least, this was the common wisdom of the time.
+Male workers, middle-class women’s groups and even unions promulgated another, “If men received a living wage, factories would never hire women.”
+This was the common wisdom of the time.
 It was a philosophy and approach that Guelph’s labour leaders had to change if they were to move forward.

 Organizing workers was slow but it gained steam and eventually, unions were there to stay.
-From the city’s own local unions to the arrival of the city’s first international unions, Guelph workers learned to fight for their rights – striking if necessary.
+From the city’s local unions to the arrival of the city’s first internationals, Guelph workers learned to fight for their rights – striking if necessary.

 Due to the steering committees of the Guelph Trades and Labour Council, unions became part of the workplace landscape.
 The arrival of communist unions as well as the rebellious CIO shook things up.
 Yet, ultimately, the various leading factions coalesced to create the Guelph and District Labour Council.